Skip to main content

 • "How can I reduce discomfort from burning mouth syndrome?"

 Remember, menopause is a common experience.
-Start the conversation with your dentist.
-Not only will you feel better, but you’ll become more comfortable talking about it in the future.
+Start by talking to your dentist about it.
+Not only will you feel better, but you’ll become more comfortable keeping the dialogue going in the future.
 Learn more about dental health and menopause.

 The oral health information on this website is intended for educational purposes only.
 Always consult a licensed dentist or other qualified health care professional for any questions concerning your oral health.